codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Data retention

-Codacy retains all items indefinitely.
+Codacy retains all items indefinitely, except in the cases below.

 === "Codacy"